List of immigration raids and arrests in the second Trump presidency: June

-On June 14, the independent journalist Mario Guevara, a legal US resident for 25 years, was arrested by Doraville Police while covering an anti-ICE protest in Northeast Atlanta.
-Guevara was released into ICE custody, and his whereabouts are unknown.
+On June 14, the independent journalist Mario Guevara, a legal U.S. resident for 25 years, was arrested by Doraville Police while covering an anti-ICE protest in Northeast Atlanta.
+Guevara was released into ICE custody, and deported in October.
 His arrest was condemned by the Committee to Protect Journalists.
+The same day, a 55-year-old emergency room nurse was shot in the eye with a rubber bullet during a protest outside of the Portland ICE facility.

+On June 16, several people were detained outside Danbury, Connecticut's courthouse, prompting a rally of over 100 people the following day.
+An eyewitness to one arrest described the "remnants of a life that she was violently ripped away from" which were left behind in a mother's car after she was detained, including toys, receipts, and a car seat.
+Altogether, at least 10 people were detained.

-On June 17, Adrian Martinez, a 20 year old man from Pico Rivera, California, says he was arrested by ICE agents during a raid and detained for three days in spite of his U.S. citizenship.
+On June 17, Adrian Martinez, a 20-year-old man from Pico Rivera, California, says he was arrested by ICE agents during a raid and detained for three days despite his U.S. citizenship status.
 Martinez recounts that he was clocking out of his shift at Walmart when he saw a janitor being aggressively chased by ICE agents in the parking lot.
 He says he drove towards the masked agents in an attempt to defend the elderly man and was subsequently restrained and detained by the ICE agents.

+On June 18, ICE agents in Oregon arrested a Colombian asylum seeker after his appearance in immigration court.
+Witnesses described the man as having been "snatched off the street" and his attorney, who was present during the arrest, said that courthouse arrests were a way for ICE to "circumvent due process."

-On June 19, ICE and CBP agents bragged about arresting 31 "bodies", including some American citizens, at a Home Depot near Dodger Stadium in Los Angeles, referring to it as "a good day."
+On June 19, ICE and CBP agents bragged about arresting 31 "bodies," including some American citizens, at a Home Depot near Dodger Stadium in Los Angeles, referring to it as "a good day."

 In Pacoima, a 54-year-old woman selling tamales outside a Lowe's in Pacoima had a heart attack while federal agents were attempting to arrest her.

 On June 20, clergy leaders in San Diego, including the newly appointed Catholic bishop Michael Pham, thwarted an attempted raid at the Edward J. Schwartz Federal Building downtown.
 On any other day, according to witnesses, two to four immigrants would be dragged away.

-Also on June 20, an 82 year old Chilean asylee living in Allentown, Pennsylvania was arrested at a routine immigration appointment in Philadelphia after losing the wallet containing his green card.
+Also on June 20, an 82-year-old Chilean asylee living in Allentown, Pennsylvania, was arrested at a routine immigration appointment in Philadelphia after losing the wallet containing his green card.
 The man's whereabouts were unknown for nearly a month and his family was told that he had died in ICE custody.
 On July 18 they learned that he was alive in Guatemala.